Created on 21-08-2019 at 17:00 PM

 No teething troubles for Alonso

-Let's look back to August 30, 2014.
+Let's look back at 30 August 2014.
 As in this season, FC Bayern were away to Schalke on a Saturday on matchday two (final score 1-1) and the FCB line-up included Xabi Alonso.
 The Spaniard only passed his medical in Munich on the Thursday before the game and he received his farewells from Madrid on Friday.
-In the warm-up on Saturday morning, he learned the names of his team-mates who he would line up with a few hours later.
+In the warm-up on Saturday morning he learned the names of his team-mates who he would line up with a few hours later.

 Alonso played with almost no training beforehand but he ended up impressing everybody.
-The then 32-year-old midfield maestro was immediately at the center of the Bayern game.
+The then 32-year-old midfield maestro was immediately at the centre of the Bayern game.
 "You can pass the ball to him in any situation," enthused Thomas Müller after the match.
 And that's exactly what Bayern did.
-Alonso touched the ball an impressive 88 times (the second-highest number in the game), completed 90 percent of his passes and ran nine kilometers.
+Alonso touched the ball an impressive 88 times (second highest number in the game), completed 90 per cent of his passes and ran nine kilometres.
 The trials and tribulations and flights over the previous days took their effect on 68 minutes and the World Cup winner and European champion had to be substituted due to cramp.
 Up to that point, Alonso had certainly made a huge impression.

 Lewandowski scores first goal

 That match also saw another first.
 Robert Lewandowski scored the deserved opener on ten minutes.
 It was the first competitive goal for the Poland international in an FC Bayern shirt.
 Lewandowski rounded off a fine attack by Bayern with a one-two with Sebastian Rode to set him off on his hunt for goals.
 To date he has scored 194 goals and that puts him in third place in the club statistics behind Gerd Müller (508) and Karl-Heinz Rummenigge (217).